ParoaPe/CTF/L3/DownUnderCTF/2022-DownUnderCTF.md

 ![X category](https://img.shields.io/badge/category-DFIR-blue.svg)
 ![X points](https://img.shields.io/badge/points-50-green.svg)

-**Challenge Description:** Solving this challenge will unlock more "Shop- " challenges in the DFIR category.
+**Challenge Description :** Solving this challenge will unlock more "Shop- " challenges in the DFIR category.
 All the "Shop- " challenges in the DFIR category use the same JSON data set (`DownUnderShop.JSON`) which can be downloaded from here.
 We'd encourage you to use a log analytics tool such as Splunk (1 week free cloud trial) to assist with analysing the logs.
 These logs and scenarios are designed to be real-ish, they're simpler and given that the entire data set covers 1hr all malicious activity is conducted on a condensed time frame.